 Celebrating 40 years of handcrafted Furniture

 We are so thankful to be celebrating our 40th anniversary this year.
-Thanks to our dedicated team and wonderful community of customers and partners, The Joinery continues to create handcrafted furniture that is here for good.
-As part of our celebration, we are featuring members of our team and unique aspects of our process throughout the year.
+As part of our celebration, we are continuing to feature members of our team and unique aspects of our process throughout the year.

 Blending art and science to build Joinery furniture